 Organization and Business - The consolidated financial statements include, for all periods presented, the accounts of Pacific Ethanol, Inc., a Delaware corporation ("Pacific Ethanol"), and its direct and indirect subsidiaries (collectively, the "Company"), including its whollyowned subsidiaries, Kinergy Marketing LLC, an Oregon limited liability company ("Kinergy"), Pacific Ag.
-Products, LLC, a California limited liability company ("PAP"), PE Op Co., a Delaware corporation ("PE Op Co.") and all eight of the Company's ethanol production facilities.
+Products, LLC, a California limited liability company ("PAP"), PE Op Co., a Delaware corporation ("PE Op Co.") and eight of the Company's ethanol production facilities.
+The Company's acquisition of Illinois Corn Processing, LLC ("ICP") was consummated on July 3, 2017, and as a result, the Company's consolidated financial statements, for all periods presented, exclude the accounts of ICP.
+See Note 11 - Subsequent Events.

 On December 15, 2016, the Company and Aurora Cooperative Elevator Company, a Nebraska cooperative corporation ("ACEC"), closed a transaction under a contribution agreement under which the Company contributed its Aurora, Nebraska ethanol facilities and ACEC contributed its Aurora grain elevator and related grain handling assets to Pacific Aurora, LLC ("Pacific Aurora") in exchange for equity interests in Pacific Aurora.
 On December 15, 2016, concurrently with the closing under the contribution agreement, the Company sold a portion of its equity interest in Pacific Aurora to ACEC.
-As a result, as of December 15, 2016 and through March 31, 2017, the Company owned 73.93% of Pacific Aurora and ACEC owned 26.07% of Pacific Aurora.
+As a result, as of December 15, 2016 and through June 30, 2017, the Company owned 73.93% of Pacific Aurora and ACEC owned 26.07% of Pacific Aurora.
 The Company consolidates 100% of the results of Pacific Aurora and records ACEC's 26.07% equity interest as noncontrolling interests in the accompanying financial statements.

-The Company is a leading producer and marketer of low-carbon renewable fuels in the United States.
+The Company is a leading producer and marketer of low-carbon renewable fuels and high-quality alcohol products in the United States.
+The Company owns and operates nine production facilities, four in the Western states of California, Oregon and Idaho, and five in the Midwestern states of Illinois and Nebraska.
 The Company's four ethanol plants in the Western United States (together with their respective holding companies, the "Pacific Ethanol West Plants") are located in close proximity to both feed and ethanol customers and thus enjoy unique advantages in efficiency, logistics and product pricing.
 These plants produce among the lowest-carbon ethanol produced in the United States due to low energy use in production.

-The Company has an ethanol production capacity of 515 million gallons per year, markets, on an annualized basis, nearly 1.0 billion gallons of ethanol, and produces, on an annualized basis, over 2.5 million tons of co-products such as wet and dry distillers grains, wet and dry corn gluten feed, condensed distillers solubles, corn gluten meal, corn germ, distillers yeast and CO2.
+The Company has production capacity of 605 million gallons per year, markets, on an annualized basis, nearly 1.0 billion gallons of ethanol, and produces, on an annualized basis, over 2.5 million tons of co-products such as wet and dry distillers grains, wet and dry corn gluten feed, condensed distillers solubles, corn gluten meal, corn germ, distillers yeast and CO_2 .
 The Company's four ethanol plants in the Midwest (together with their respective holding companies, the "Pacific Ethanol Central Plants") are located in the heart of the Corn Belt, benefit from low-cost and abundant feedstock production and allow for access to many additional domestic markets.
-In addition, the Company's ability to load unit trains from these facilities in the Midwest allows for greater access to international markets.
+In addition, the Company's ability to load unit trains from these facilities in the Midwest, and barges from its Pekin, Illinois plants, allows for greater access to international markets.